Ministry of Service

 As the organization became more professional in the 1950s, we also had to choose a particular legal standing.
 Leaders chose to be considered a church because it seemed to be the best fit description for the faith-based movement.

 What has developed since is a “cathedral of the open air” that would allow members to worship with their own congregations on Sundays and do the work of Christ during the week.
+We still commission ministers and center our work in prayer.

 Today we welcome people of all faiths to share in our ministry of service, to uplift their neighbors and serve God by serving others.